anandaworldwide/ananda-library-chatbot/docs/chunking-strategy.md

 ## Overview

-The Ananda Library Chatbot uses a sophisticated semantic chunking strategy based on spaCy paragraph detection to improve retrieval quality in the RAG (Retrieval-Augmented Generation) pipeline.
-This approach significantly outperforms traditional fixed-size chunking methods and dynamic chunking strategies.
+The Ananda Library Chatbot uses a sophisticated semantic chunking strategy based on spaCy sentence detection with historical chunk parameters optimized for retrieval quality in the RAG (Retrieval-Augmented Generation) pipeline.
+The system has reverted to proven historical chunk sizes that delivered optimal performance before system changes caused degradation.

+## Historical Parameter Reversion (2025)

+**Background**: RAG evaluation revealed a significant performance drop from 78.6% precision to lower levels, prompting analysis of chunking parameters versus historical baselines.

+**Root Cause Unknown**: The exact reasons why larger chunk sizes (600 tokens) and newer chunking systems underperformed are not fully understood.
+Multiple factors could be involved:

+- Chunk size optimization for specific content types
+- Changes in embedding model behavior
+- Interaction effects between chunking strategy and retrieval algorithms
+- Data quality issues in the current Pinecone index

+**Empirical Approach**: Rather than investigate the complex root causes, the team is taking a proven-performance
+approach:

+**Key Finding**: Historical chunk sizes from commit before roughly `6be6e15b430454fc38a5db72e160b18aae31752d` provided optimal RAG performance:

+- **Audio transcription**: 150 words (~190 tokens) with 50% overlap
+- **Text sources**: 1000 characters (~250 tokens) with 20% overlap

+**Current Strategy**:

+1. **Revert to Historical Parameters**: All ingestion methods now use these proven historical parameters
+2. **Regenerate Vector Database**: Create new Pinecone database with historical chunk parameters
+3. **Performance Validation**: Measure that the new system performs the same or better than current production
+4. **Maintain spaCy Advantages**: Keep superior spaCy sentence-based chunking approach (78.6% precision vs 75.2% for fixed-size chunking)

 ## Current Implementation: spaCy Word-Based Token Chunking